EliahKagan/weighted-intervals/README.md

 necessary, I can solve this by [packaging my Python modules in a wheel](https://pyodide.org/en/stable/usage/loading-packages.html#installing-wheels-from-arbitrary-urls).)

-Until then, if one is just interested in the algorithm, one might prefer to look at [the shorter `wi.py` from *alpha 0*](https://github.com/EliahKagan/weighted-intervals/blob/alpha-0/wi.py).
+Until then, if one is just interested in the algorithm implementation, one might prefer to look at [the shorter `wi.py` from *alpha 0*](https://github.com/EliahKagan/weighted-intervals/blob/alpha-0/wi.py).

 ## Dependencies